o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

 toc: true
 ---

-{{< preview-new >}}

-This tutorial provides an introduction to project configuration in Open 3D Engine (O3DE).
+This tutorial provides an introduction to project configuration and building in Open 3D Engine (O3DE).
 The instructions here will guide you through the following steps:

-* Creating a new O3DE project.
+* Create a new O3DE project.
-* Creating a Visual Studio project in the O3DE project directory.
+* Create a Visual Studio project in your project directory.
-* Building the O3DE **Editor** and **AssetProcessor** in the O3DE project directory.
+* Build the project.

-At the end of the tutorial you'll have a new O3DE project based on the default project template.
+At the end of the tutorial you'll have a new O3DE project based on the default project template, ready to open in the **O3DE Editor**.

 ## Prerequisites